wardstoneX/Autonomous-Driving-Simulaton/README.md

 umount <SD Card mount>
 ```
 To find the SD Card mount, the command `df -h` can be used.
+# Finding the right device file
+After connecting the Raspberry Pi to the computer, if picocom doesn't work with the default device file `/dev/ttyUSB0`, please check which device file was added to `/dev` folder after plugging the rspi.
 # Generating and importing a new cEK

 If TRENTOS application is run for the first time on a particular TPM, it's